Azure/ARO-RP/docs/deploy-development-rp.md

       ```

       Later the cluster can be deleted as follows:

       ```bash
       CLUSTER=<cluster-name> go run ./hack/cluster delete
       ```

       By default, a public cluster will be created.
 In order to create a private cluster, set the `PRIVATE_CLUSTER` environment variable to `true` prior to creation.
 Internet access from the cluster can also be restricted by setting the `NO_INTERNET` environment variable to `true`.

-   > __NOTE:__ If the cluster creation fails with `unable to connect to Podman socket...dial unix ///run/user/1000/podman/podman.sock: connect: no such file or directory`, then you will need enable podman user socket by executing : `systemctl --user enable --now podman.socket`, and re-run the installation.
+   > **NOTE:** If the cluster creation fails with `unable to connect to Podman socket...dial unix ///run/user/1000/podman/podman.sock: connect: no such file or directory`, then you will need enable podman user socket by executing : `systemctl --user enable --now podman.socket`, and re-run the installation.

    [1]: https://docs.microsoft.com/en-us/azure/openshift/tutorial-create-cluster

+1. Using `oc`:

+   1. Get the KUBECONFIG:

+      ```
+      az aro get-admin-kubeconfig \
+        --name <cluster-name> \
+        --resource-group <resource_group_name> \
+        --file dev.admin.kubeconfig;
+      export KUBECONFIG=dev.admin.kubeconfig
+      ```

+      The cluster and resource group names can be found by running `az aro list -o table`

+   1. Setup insecure-tls `oc`:

+      To interact with the cluster using using `oc` you will need to add the `--insecure-skip-tls-verify` flag to all commands or use this handy alias:

+      ```
+        alias oc-dev='oc --insecure-skip-tls-verify'
+      ```

+      Note: This is because the cluster is using self-signed certificates.

 1. The following additional RP endpoints are available but not exposed via `az
 aro`:

-   * Delete a subscription, cascading deletion to all its clusters:
+   - Delete a subscription, cascading deletion to all its clusters:

      ```bash
      curl -k -X PUT \